+Commercial production from Badin IV South leases has been allocated to SSGCL.
 The development plan envisages construction of a 30 MMcf/d Central Processing Facility ("CPF") at the Ayesha well location.
-Aminah and Ayesha North wells will be tied into the CPF through gathering flow lines.
+Aminah and Ayesha North wells are tied into the CPF through gathering flow lines.
 Processed gas from the CPF shall be transported through an approximately 29 km gas sale pipeline for tie-in into the SSGCL transmission system.